nilostolte/Vector-Art/Colt-45/README.md

 Finally the name of the beer is designed with a modern font where the letters are distributed as concentric circles as in the case of a pistol cylinder.
 Eventually, the appropriate colors are chosen for each element.
-Different tonalities of brown does the trick, giving the impression of a dusty environment.
+Different tonalities of brown does the trick, giving the impression of a dusty environment, and it also corresponds to the color of the beer, which is a Pale Ale.

 ![gunners](https://user-images.githubusercontent.com/80269251/110975811-353f3080-832e-11eb-9869-4fbce772667f.png)